Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

 Blocked drains are a common problem that can cause a lot of inconvenience and frustration.
-Blocked drains can cause unpleasant odors, slow drainage of water, and even sewage backups.
-You can prevent blocked drains by understanding the causes.
+They can lead to unpleasant odors, slow draining water, and even sewage backups.
+Understanding the common causes of blocked drains will help you prevent them in the first place.

 1. Foreign objects